jaysun77/Capital-One-News-Project/README.md

 # Capital One News Project
 Can't find the latest news on Sports, Entertainment ,or Technology?
-With this web app, you can easily find the latest breaking news regarding Sports, Entertainment ,and Technology.
+With the News web app, you can easily find the latest breaking news regarding Sports, Entertainment ,and Technology.
 Once you click a category button, the web app will display the latest 20 articles within that category, you also have the optional search bar which searches within that category with the given keywords.
 The web app utilizes the news api to find the articles using the given category and keywords, with each button click activating a retrieval with a modified url.

 # Challenge Prompt From Mind Sumo
 The internet is an unlimited source of information.
 We want an easy way to sort through and find news articles specific to the following three categories: